 Smart Tips to Maximize Your Dental Insurance Ontario

-By following these simple tips, you can get the most out of your plan and ensure you’re receiving the preventive and treatment care you deserve.
+By following these practical tips, you can get the most out of your plan and make the best use of your benefits.

-- Annual Maximums: Plan major treatments across calendar years to maximize your annual coverage limits.
+- Manage Annual Maximums Wisely.
+Plan larger treatments across different calendar years when possible to maximize your annual benefit limits.
+Many plans reset on January 1st.

-- Review and Appeal: If a claim is denied, review the reason and consider appealing if you believe the treatment should be covered.
+- Review Claims and Appeal if Needed.
+If a claim is denied, carefully review the explanation of benefits (EOB).
+You have the right to appeal with additional documentation from your dentist if you believe the treatment should be covered.

 Worth Reading: How Can I Get Free Dental Care In Ontario